-- Use one milliliter (ml) of 30% hydrogen peroxide and then add distilled water to make a solution that totals 100 ml.
+• Use one milliliter (mL) of 30% hydrogen peroxide and then add distilled water to make a solution that totals 100 mL.
 Use a 100 ml volumetric flask to make one batch or a 200 ml volumetric flask to make a double batch.

-30% hydrogen peroxide should be readily available from winemaking supply stores. - An alternative is to use 10 ml of 3% hydrogen peroxide and bring to a 100 ml volume by adding distilled water.
-Again, use either a 100 ml or 200 ml volumetric flask.
-3% hydrogen peroxide is readily available from your local drug store. - Hydrogen peroxide decomposes fairly quickly at room temperature so store the 30% or 3% solutions in the refrigerator until needed.
+- An alternative is to use 10 ml of 3% hydrogen peroxide and bring to a 100 ml volume by adding distilled water.
+3% hydrogen peroxide is readily available from your local drug store. - Hydrogen peroxide decomposes quickly at room temperature so store the 30% or 3% solutions in the refrigerator until needed.
 It is best to make up the 0.3% solution as fresh as possible before use.

-Phosphoric Acid 25% (3 + 1):
+Phosphoric Acid 25%:

-• Add 294 ml of 85% phosphoric acid to a one-liter flask.
+• Add 294 mL of 85% phosphoric acid to a one-liter flask.
 Add distilled water to bring to the one-liter volume.
-25% solution already made up is available from winemaking supply stores.
+25% solution already made up is available from PIWC.